-This Excel sheet gives arguments against every single one of the projects that have applied to be on the next PCI list.
+This Excel sheet gives arguments against every single one of the gas projects of the PCI list.

 Regional Fact Sheets: